 What we don’t: Many plastic parts and fairly involved installation.

-It should come as no surprise that the Rhino-Rack lacks the high-end finishes and refined features of the pricier models above.
+It should come as no surprise that the Rhino-Rack lacks the high-end finishes and refined features of the pricier alternatives here.
 Be prepared for a more involved installation—including finagling a number of nuts, bolts, and screws into place—and a few more plastic parts.
 And with less defined handles, the rack is prone to icing up and can be difficult to open with cold hands.
-Finally, given that external bolts connect the mounts to the vehicle cross bars, the Rhino-Rack is an easy rack to swipe—although it does use tamper-proof 5mm Allen heads, which require a very specific wrench to adjust.
-All told, user experience is fairly on par with other entry-level models here, despite checking in over $100 less (the budget-oriented Yakima FreshTrack 6 is $299).
+Finally, given that external bolts connect the mounts to the vehicle cross bars, the Rhino-Rack is an easy rack to swipe—although it does use tamper-proof 5-millimeter Allen heads, which require a very specific wrench to adjust.
+All told, user experience is fairly on par with other entry-level models here despite checking in about $100 less (the budget-oriented Yakima FreshTrack 6 below is $299).
 And Rhino-Rack also offers Master Key cores, so you can use one key to open all your Rhino-Rack equipment.

 Best Ski Rack for Vehicles Without Crossbars